Become an Adoptive Parent

 Take the time to determine what type of adoption fits best with your situation.
 Beware of misleading ads on the Internet and in publications.
 Discuss your options with educated professionals who understand all aspects and types of adoption.
 While many people are well-meaning, they are often quick to share their opinion and advice, which may not depict healthy, modern, open adoption practices.

 You deserve answers and an opportunity to feel comfortable with the path you choose, so ask questions of experts, preferably in person.
-At CCAS-IPAS, we will never pressure you into one option.
+At CCAS-IOP, we will never pressure you into one option.
 We take the time to get to know you, your desires and help you find the right fit for your situation.